hieuvp/learning-terraform/01-vpc-essentials/README.md

 ### High Availability

-Create your architecture in such a way that your "system" is always available (or has the least amount of downtime as possible).
+Create your architecture in such a way that your "system" is always available (or has the least amount of downtime as possible):

 - I can always access my data in the cloud.
 - My website never crashes and is always available to my customers.

 ### Fault Tolerance

-The ability of your "system" to withstand failures in one (or more) of its components and still remain available.
+The ability of your "system" to withstand failures in one (or more) of its components and still remain available:

 - One of my web servers failed, but my backup server immediately took over.
 - If something in my system fails, it can repair itself.